StarshipladDev/HelmsDeep/README.md

 ## Installing and Compiling:
 * NOTE * Windows machine only

-1) UnZIP the 'Executable' ZIP file after downloading this repo
+1) Un-ZIP the 'Executable' ZIP file after downloading this repo
 2) Double click the 'HelmsDeep.exe' file in the extracted folder
 3) Hit 'Start Helm's Deep Siege' To begin animating in the window
+4) The Finished .GIF file will be stored in the dir you ran the program from.
 ![HelpImage](Help.PNG)